Royston Smith: The Cladding Crisis

-Several private residential buildings in Southampton Itchen are being affected by the UK Cladding Crisis.
-Smith and Stephen McPartland tabled the McPartland-Smith Amendments to the Building Safety Bill in 2021.
+Several private residential buildings in Southampton Itchen are being affected by the United Kingdom cladding crisis.
+Smith and Stephen McPartland tabled amendments to the Building Safety Bill in 2021.
 The amendments include zero-VAT rating for all remediation work and waking watch costs, a government-backed insurance scheme, and legislative protection to prevent costs being passed down to leaseholders.
 Amendment NC4 requires the government to create a fund into which all builders of higher-risk buildings, residential mortgage lenders and residential building insurers must make contributions.
 No builder will be able to obtain building control approval to construct any building unless it becomes a member of the Scheme and pays its dues.
-Leaseholders and leaseholder representative groups giving evidence to the Public Bill Committees said the Smith-McPartland amendment on a Building Safety Indemnity Scheme (NC4) will help leaseholders.
+Leaseholders and leaseholder representative groups giving evidence to the Public bill committee said the Smith-McPartland amendment on a Building Safety Indemnity Scheme (NC4) will help leaseholders.

-Prior to the Building Safety Bill, Smith and McPartland tabled theMcPartland-Smith amendments to the Fire Safety Bill in 2020, designed to protect leaseholders from having to foot the bill for necessary remedial works focused on potentially unsafe cladding affixed to the buildings in which they reside.
+Prior to the Building Safety Bill, Smith and McPartland tabled amendments to the Fire Safety Bill in 2020, designed to protect leaseholders from having to foot the bill for necessary remedial works focused on potentially unsafe cladding affixed to the buildings in which they reside.
 The amendments were defeated by 320 votes to 256.